 Rose is trapped inside a coma trying to rationalise her existence; outside her world ticks by.
-Can she find her way out before time runs out?
 Which of three doors is the way out and which will leave her lost forever?

 Excerpt Chapter 16

 “Stop it,” she said to nobody in particular.

 Maybe herself or loud enough for the tower to say something back.
 Talking to yourself, her mum used to say, was a sure sign of madness.
 Rose half smiled, does that apply to locked in and only having yourself to talk to?